openskies-sh/aircraftregistry-broker/documents/registration-brokerage-specification.md

 #### Security

-For most registry queries, security considerations are straight forward, in that it is a routine query with standard credentials and no sensitive information is transferred.
+For most registry queries, security considerations are critical.
+All the queries in this eco-system would be considered "standard" credentials and no privilaged information is transferred.
 Using standard internet-based security of web tokens should suffice in this case.
 Proper firewalling and management of data base is necessary.
+While technically security consideration is :straight

 #### Conceptual Architecture